-Disaya Monaee, a young Black transgender woman, was shot to death September 6 in Dolton, Ill., a suburb of Chicago.
+Disaya Monaee, a young Black transgender woman, was shot to death September 6 at a motel in Dolton, Ill., a suburb of Chicago.

 She is at least the 36th trans, nonbinary, or gender-nonconforming American who has died by violence this year, most of them Black or Latinx women.

-Monaee’s death has so far been reported only by individuals and organizations, not media outlets.
-Little information about her has circulated, and some of it is conflicting.
+Some of the information about her is conflicting.
 The National Black Justice Coalition gives her name as Disaya Monaee Smith, while the Human Rights Campaign lists her as simply Disaya Monaee.
 The website for the Chicago-based Higgins Family Funeral Home lists a D'isaya Smith who died September 6 and gives her age as 27, while HRC lists her as 32.
 Her death was first reported by Beverly Ross on Instagram.

 "The epidemic of violence plaguing the transgender community, particularly Black transgender women, is appalling," said a statement from Tori Cooper, director of community engagement for HRC's Transgender Justice Initiative.
 "It is often the result of a toxic combination of transphobia, racism, and misogyny.
 We must do more to protect trans lives and provide resources to support the trans community."
 Dolton police detectives are investigating Monaee's death but have not arrested a suspect, according to HRC.

 In 2020, 44 trans, nonbinary, or gender-nonconforming people were reported to have died by violence.
 This was a record for the eight years or so that activists and LGBTQ+ media have been keeping track.
 In any year, there are likely many more such deaths that go unreported or misreported due to deadnaming and misgendering.